lucstu/Basket/README.md

 This proof of concept protocol represents a no-loss betting implementation of a smart contract using PoolTogether's Prize Pools.

 Players compete in gameweeks and are ranked by their betting record.
-Winners earn the interest gained on their funds, and the losers get their deposit back in the gameweek.
+Winners split the interest gained on their funds, and the losers get their deposit back.

+Defining winners and losers can be very aggressive or generous depending on the prize strategy for each gameweek.

 ## Testing